MicrosoftDocs/windows-dev-docs/windows-apps-src/style/reveal.md

 Through exposing the hidden borders around objects, Reveal gives users a better understanding of the space that they are interacting with, and helps them understand the actions available.
 This is especially important in list controls and controls with backplates.

+## Reveal and the Fluent Design System

+ The Fluent Design System helps you create modern, bold UI that incorporates light, depth, motion, material, and scale.
+Reveal is a Fluent Design System component that adds light to your app.

 ## What is reveal?

 There are two main visual components to Reveal: the **Hover Reveal** behavior, and the **Border Reveal** behavior.